Overview of the Profession

 • April 30: Your “Plan to Enroll” indication in CYMS will no longer be anonymous.
 Beginning on April 30 you must hold an acceptance at only one institution, though you may remain on multiple alternate lists.

 • April-July: Acceptance, waitlist, and rejection notifications will be sent up until the beginning of medical school.
 As soon as you receive an offer from your preferred institution, withdraw your application from all other institutions and select “Commit to Enroll” in CYMS.
-Become familiar with Application and Acceptance Protocols for admission officers and applicants.
+Become familiar with Application and Acceptance Protocols at AAMC (Association of American Medical Colleges).

 • August – Begin Medical School!